En-Be/TardigradeOfMana3D/APPROACH.md

 - Switch pod creature animation state for attack/move
 - BTTask 'attack' sets a bool which is used to update state machine
 - Animgraph notify works

+## Session 50

+Minutes: 30

+TODO
+- BTTask for patrol state
+- Collider for attack damage event

+DONE
+- BTTask for patrol state
+- Added a collider at attack impact position on pod creature
+- Added begin and end overlap events on the pod creature, which flip a bool

+##

+- Check bool at hit notify to trigger takedamage